Learn the secrets behind solving aptitude easily, explained how from my experience.

 - Be perfect with tables from 1 to 20.
 If you don’t know then start practicing now.
 It is important because they help you do the multiplication part very fast.
-In most of the problems the multiplication part includes only tables from 1 to 20.
+In most of the problems, the multiplication part includes only tables from 1 to 20.

-- Solve as many as papers you can.
+- Solve as many papers as you can.
 The more you practice the faster you can solve the problems.
 You can get papers from website and books.

 - If you’re weak in some topic don’t try to escape hang to it and keep practicing till you get perfect that will make you at it.

 - Do the sums with concentration.
 Read the question carefully and clearly, there will be a lot of unwanted information in the question, ignore such things.
 They are just given to confuse you.